Chico (footballer, born 1922)

-Francisco Aramburu, or Chico (7 January 1922 – 1 October 1997) was a Brazilian footballer who played striker.
+Francisco Aramburu, or Chico (7 January 1922 – 1 October 1997) was a Brazilian footballer who played as a striker.

-Chico, commonly short for Francisco, commenced playing football in 1939 aged 17 in his hometown with EC Ferro Carril.
-A year later he moved to the state capital Porto Alegre where he was given the opportunity to display his skills in the colours of Grêmio.
+Chico, commonly short for Francisco, commenced playing football in 1939, aged 17, in his hometown with EC Ferro Carril.
+A year later, he moved to the state capital Porto Alegre, where he was given the opportunity to display his skills in the colours of Grêmio.
 Just another year later in 1942 he followed an offer from CR Vasco da Gama in the then national capital Rio de Janeiro. the club with the Maltese cross in its crest then was the number five in town after Fluminense, Botafogo, Flamengo America-RJ.

-The Uruguayan coach Ondino Viera, who before had won championships with Nacional in Montevideo, CA River Plate in Buenos Aires joined Vasco at the same time.
-He not only re-introduced the since then typical kit with the diagonal strip but also a number of tactical innovations.
-The former boxer Mário Américo, who should later acquire later worldwide fame as the physiotherapist of the Brazil national team across seven World Cups from 1950 to 1974, was another new addition to the club.
+The Uruguayan coach Ondino Viera, who before had won championships with Nacional in Montevideo, CA River Plate in Buenos Aires, joined Vasco at the same time.
+He not only reintroduced the since then typical kit with the diagonal strip, but also a number of tactical innovations.
+The former boxer Mário Américo, who would later acquire worldwide fame as the physiotherapist of the Brazil national team across seven World Cups from 1950 to 1974, was another new addition to the club.